Contents

 5.4 On admission to a mental health ward or learning disabilities service

 The trust promotes the use of positive behaviour support plans (or equivalent care planning structures) for all patients admitted into its services.
-These plans should focus on the use of pro-active person-centred care, utilising primarily primary and secondary strategies, and always working in a least restrictive manner.
+These plans should focus on the use of pro-active person-centred care, utilising primarily primary and secondary strategies, and always working in the least restrictive manner.
 Service users and, where appropriate their families and, or carers, must be involved in the care planning process.

 5.4.1 Primary strategies and prevention